zkneupper/Springboard-Data-Science-Repository/Capstone-Project-1/Data-Wrangling/README.md

 ### 'Data_Wrangling.ipynb'

 In this Jupyter Notebook, I check for missing values, mis-categorized values, and outliers.
 Where necessary I make corrections to the data.
 I export the corrected data to a new csv file called 'default of credit card clients - wrangled.csv'.
+I
+I also export another version of the corrected data in which I trim outliers to a new csv file called 'default of credit card clients - wrangled - trimmed.csv'.

 ### 'data_cleaning-default_of_credit_card_clients.py'